Functional Integral Approach to $C^*$-algebraic Quantum Mechanics II: Symplectic Quantum Mechanics: Some physical interpretations

 \subsection{CS phase space}

 The definition of field was given in terms of CS parametrized by $10$ complex coordinates.
 We want to now express them in terms of $20$ real parameters.
 For this purpose, use a matrix phase space CS model.
 This effectively separates the `internal' gauge freedom from the `external' gauge freedom and more closely corresponds to observed fields in terrestrial particle physics.
+Since we want a position/momentum interpretation, consider the coset space $Sp(8,\R)/U(4)$.